 Wentz, F. J., Ricciardulli, L., Hilburn, K. & Mears, C. 2007.
 How Much More Rain Will Global Warming Bring?
 Science, doi:10.1126/science.1140746.

 Zhang, X., Zwiers, F. W., Hegerl, G. C., Lambert, F. H., Gillett, N. P., Solomon, S., Stott, P. A. & Nozawa, T. 2007.
 Detection of human influence on twentieth-century precipitation trends.
 Nature, 448, 461-465.

-These facts and figures are divided into five sections:
+These facts and figures are divided into three sections: